Cascade Layers

 Cascade layers reduce specificity wars — layer order should control precedence, not selector escalation.

-Without layers, teams fight with ever-longer selectors and !important.
+Without layers, teams fight with ever-longer selectors and !important.@layer lets you declare precedence once so overrides stay intentional and readable.

 02 — Principles